Download "Volleyball Spiking" lesson 1

 After you have developed a consistent approach, use a spike trainer.

-A spike trainer is a device that basically holds the ball for you, ready to
+A volleyball spiking trainer is a device that basically holds the ball for you, ready to

 The spike trainer is great because it forces you to contact the ball higher.